 It is a sad, sorry and often harrowing tale – but it is one that needs to be heard.

-Suzannah Lipscomb is senior lecturer and head of the faculty of history at New College of the Humanities, London.
+Suzannah Lipscomb is professor of history at the University of Roehampton and is the writer and presenter of 13 TV history documentary series .
 You can follow Lipscomb on Twitter @sixteenthCgirl or visit her website suzannahlipscomb.com.